pypa/virtualenv/.github/THREAT_MODEL.md

 to contents.
 The repository's [default workflow token][gh-token-permissions] is read-only, and GitHub [rejects actions not pinned to a full commit SHA][gh-sha-pinning].
-Checkouts do not persist credentials, except in [pre-release.yaml][workflow-pre-release], which pushes the release commit and tag with a release App token, and the upgrade publish job, which pushes with a deploy key.
+Checkouts do not persist credentials, except in [pre-release.yaml][workflow-pre-release], which pushes the release commit and tag with a release App token, and the upgrade publish job, which pushes the upgrade branch with the workflow token.
 PyPI uploads use trusted publishing (S1).
 In the tool, the app-data seeder [marks the extracted wheel image read-only][src-symlink] when it links packages by symlink.

 virtualenv uses fail-safe defaults on the network and in the batch activator.
 If the TLS handshake with the PyPI metadata API fails, virtualenv does not retry without verification; the unverified fallback needs the